DIPMETER LOG BASICS

 An example is given on the left.
 The program produces a 360 degree image of the borehole wall by interpolating between the eight resistivity measurements from the eight electrodes on the SHDT pads.
 Images can be coded in gray scale or colour.
 Dark gray or dark colour usually represents conductive, often tight shale, beds and light colour resistive, often porous sand, beds.
 If shales are more resistive than sands (or carbonates), the colour scheme can be reversed to keep shales looking dark.

-A similar program, called DIPVUE is available from Western Atlas, illustrated below.
+A similar program, called DIPVUE was available from Western Atlas, illustrated below.
 Here the 3-D image can be rotated in real time to view the artificial "core" from any direction.
 In addition, most core service companies can provide core photographs and dip logs from core data for comparison with log derived borehole images.

 Page Views ---- Since 01 Jan 2015